miki151/keeperrl_wiki/Gameplay/Team_Strategy.md

 5. Need to have infinite carry capacity

 Riders:
 Must have the riding skill.
 Match the size of your rider to an appropriate beast.
-For instance, imps can ride rats, bats, and ravens, while goblins have the option to ride wolves and deer.
-Humans have a range of options that includes horses, ents, unicorns, minotaurs, and dragons.
+For instance, imps (who are Smol) can ride similarly Small rats, bats, and ravens, while medium-sized cretures like goblins can ride medium-sized wolves and deer.
+Large creatures like Humans can ride other Large creatures as well as Huge creatures, providing a range of options that includes horses, ents, unicorns, minotaurs, and dragons.
+(Huge creatures are too large to ride anyone, and must make do on their own.)

 Examples of riders: